Assessment of Public Confidence in Higher Education

 Southern Miss Unveils New Forensic Science Lab

-University of Southern Mississippi’s Department of Administration of Justice has unveiled its new forensic science laboratory that is funded by a $2 million grant from the Department of Justice.
+The University of Southern Mississippi’s Department of Administration of Justice has unveiled its new forensic science laboratory that is funded by a $2 million grant from the Department of Justice.
 The lab, located in the newly renovated 9,000-square-foot Arthell Kelley Hall, is a facility designed to provide both a forensic science teaching laboratory and a forensic services laboratory.
 Southern Miss currently offers Bachelor of Science and Master of Science degrees in forensic science with over 100 majors.
 The new lab will allow for the expansion of those programs.
 Renovations and the acquisition of critical forensic laboratory equipment will help administrators in their quest to establish a nationally recognized forensic science program with courses that provide students with practical, hands-on experience.
 “This facility will afford our students real-world experience, and as a result, make them highly competitive in the job market,” said President Shelby Thames.
 The lab will offer DNA testing for local agencies, as well as toxicology alcohol/drug testing for local coroners and crime scene investigation for regional areas, among other services.
 Administrators also hope to create a nationally recognized forensic training facility providing assistance in areas including footwear and tire impression, blood pattern interpretation, accident reconstruction, and mass disasters and human recovery.
+Learn more.

 Kathleen Koch of CNN to Give Spring 2007 Commencement Address